VDiBella/tag-and-probe-hf/README.md

 There is no input file to put in the command line, so each code is launch with : root name_of_code.C
-Exepct of course for the Fitter one who is launch with : python3 Fitter_Inv_Mass.py
+Except of course for the Fitter one who is launch with : python3 Fitter_Inv_Mass.py

 The input file are decide at the begining of the codes.